Riverbank Precinct Code Amendment

 The park lands need to be protected and not rezoned for development

-James over 2 years ago
+James about 3 years ago

 Living on the 17th floor of a building on the South Bank of The Torrens, overlooking Pinky’s Flat, I look out on an important and valuable green space.
 The quiet stretch attracts many species of birdlife, including the pelicans which soar upwards overhead, circling upon the eddies of the Convention Centre rooves.